modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

 1. Extract `js script` and separate from md
 2. Extract `js story` and `js preview-story` and separate from md
 3. Put a placeholder `<mdjs-story mdjs-story-name="demo"></mdjs-story>` or `mdjs-preview` at it's place
-4. Render markdown
+4. Render Markdown
 5. Provide HTML, JavaScript, and stories

-This is all the information we need to create full JavaScript and demo capable pages purely from markdown.
+This is all the information we need to create full JavaScript and demo capable pages purely from Markdown.

-By default Mdjs takes it a small step further by supporting an actual template system - namely [lit-html](https://lit-html.polymer-project.org/).
+By default mdjs takes it a small step further by supporting an actual template system - namely [lit-html](https://lit-html.polymer-project.org/).

     ```js script
     import './demo-wc-card.js';